27. Sanctions

 27.1.7.
 Community/University Service: A student may be offered an opportunity to complete a specified number of hours of Community/University Service.
 The type of Community/University Service must be approved by the Student Conduct Administrator.

 27.1.8.
 Educational Requirements: A provision to complete a specific educational requirement.
-Such educational requirements may include, but are not limited to, completion of an alcohol education workshop, a diversity awareness workshop, essays, reports, reflective writing assignments, etc.
+Such educational requirements may include, but are not limited to, completion of an alcohol education workshop, essays, reports, reflective writing assignments, etc.

 27.1.9.
-Letter of Enrollment Block: A letter stating that the student may not reenter Texas A&M University without prior approval through the Offices of the Dean of Student Life or the Vice President for Student Affairs if enrollment has been blocked for a previous student conduct problem or for medical reasons.
+Letter of Enrollment Block: A letter stating that the student may not reenter Texas A&M University without prior approval through the Student Conduct Office or the Vice President for Student Affairs if enrollment has been blocked for a previous student conduct problem.

 27.1.10.
 Letter of Reprimand: A letter that makes a matter of record any incident that reflects unfavorably on the student or the University.

-The occupants of each residence hall, by majority vote, have the power to establish additional “in house” rules as approved by Campus Living & Learning.
-Generally, “in house” rule infractions are handled by Campus Living & Learning professional staff.
+The occupants of each residence hall, by majority vote, have the power to establish additional “in house” rules as approved by Residence Life.
+Generally, “in house” rule infractions are handled by the Residence Life Staff.

 27.2.1.
 Loss of Campus Housing Privilege: Removal from university housing for conduct reasons.